 I'm scared of death, especially death by my own hand.
 I'm scared of where I would go.

-The Notorious BIG's 1994 song "Juicy" includes the line "...Blow up like the World Trade", which took on a rather different meaning seven years later (he was referring to an attack on the towers in 1993 that, while deadly, was mostly limited to the parking garage and didn't cause the towers to fall).
+- The Notorious BIG's 1994 song "Juicy" from Ready To Die (the title alone is harsher since he died three years later) includes the line "...Blow up like the World Trade", which took on a rather different meaning seven years later (he was referring to an attack on the towers in 1993 that, while deadly, was mostly limited to the parking garage and didn't cause the towers to fall).
 When "A Dream" by Jay-Z samples the iconic verse, that line is blanked out.

 "And I'm going down... all the way!
 On the highway to hell..."